aniva/theperfectkitebar/hardware/quick_release/README.md

 ### Variant 5 M4

-This variant uses a permanent (e.g.,using Loctite Threadlocker Red) M4 bolt and nut to attach to the harness's sliding rope.
+This variant uses a permanent M4 bolt and nut to attach to the harness's sliding rope.
+It is recommended to use a thread-locking fluid (e.g., Loctite Threadlocker Red) to secure the nut.

-Parts needed to build **M4** version of this variant.
+Parts needed to build the **M4** version of this variant.

 From any laser/waterjet cutting service (e.g., SendCutSend)